fluent/fluentd-docs-gitbook/quickstart/faq.md

   used `host:port`.
 Check port conflict between processes/plugins.

-* If you get `Permission denied` error, you try to use a well-known
+* If you get `Permission denied` error, you likely tried to use a well-known

-  port.
+  port without permission.
 Search `well-known ports` for how to use well-known ports.
-Use

-  `capabilities` or something.
+  Use `capabilities` or something.

-If you get other errors, google it.
+If you get other errors, Google it.

 ### fluentd raises `tzinfo` conflict error after installed plugins